matwilso/matwilso.github.io/_posts/robot-future.md

 They are not given the chance to acquire even a fraction of the information they need about the world to understand it.
 They are starved for training bits, so it's not surprising they understand very little.

-It's not going to require radically new and complex processes that we currently "can’t even imagine" to endow networks with this deeper understanding.
+I don't believe it's going to require radically new and complex processes that we currently "can't even imagine" to endow networks with this deeper understanding.
 Some form of large scale predictive training will be sufficient and necessary to get powerful models that allow robots to "see the world".
 These models will provide the context and scaffolding to ground further supervision and human feedback in, and bring us much closer to solving the hard tasks we care about.

 ## Sim2real and learned simulators

-<div style="text-align: center;"><em>It's also all about Software 2.0.</em></div>
+<div style="text-align: center;"><em>It's all about Software 2.0.</em></div>
 <br>
-On the other side of the coin is sim2real learning.
+The other angle is sim2real learning.
 The field of sim2real learning deals with training policies in simulation and then deploying them in the real world with little to no fine-tuning.
 Sim2real offers several advantages over real world training, in speed, safety, and environment read + write access.

 Arguably, sim2real is the same idea as model-based learning, where the simulator acts as the model.